 The selection of a Major Professor is one of the most important decisions a graduate student will make.
 This person will act as mentor, thesis or dissertation advisor, research director, and mediator on behalf of the student to the departmental administration.
-Also, the student's Advisory Committee shall be selected jointly by the student and their Major Professor, who will
+Also, the student's Advisory Committee shall be selected jointly by the student and their Major Professor, who will serve as the Chair of the Advisory Committee.
+The Committee will be composed according to the regulations established by the Office of Graduate and Professional Studies as described in the Graduate Catalog.
+The graduate committee shall provide guidance and advice to the student.
+Specifically, the graduate committee will work with the student to develop a degree plan which meets the individual needs of the student and satisfies all requirements of the University, the Office of Graduate and Professional Studies, the College of Agriculture and Life Sciences (AGLS), and the Department of Plant Pathology and Microbiology.

 The committee will also work with the student to develop an appropriate Research Proposal for M.S. or Ph.D. degree programs; and provide advice and counsel during the research.
 The responsibility of the committee, working in concert with the Department Head, is to judge the academic qualities of the student and the student's work.
 This shall be accomplished through the required preliminary examination (Ph.D.) and final oral examinations (M.S.) and oral defense of thesis or dissertation (M.S. and Ph.D.).
 Each of these examinations will result in a pass or fail decision by the graduate committee.
 The graduate committee will meet with the student no less than once every 12 months.
 Written records of each meeting must be kept.
 Graduate students will be responsible for ensuring the appropriate forms are submitted.
-See the ADH or Department Staff for instructions.
+See the ADH or Graduate Academic Advisors for instructions.
 In addition, once a year a progress evaluation will be filed with the Associate Department Head for Graduate Programs.